bencyrus/chatterbox-apple/docs/auth.md

 ### Why this exists

-- Provide a simple, secure OTP-based login; store tokens in Keychain; refresh automatically.
+- Provide a secure magic-link login; store tokens in Keychain; refresh automatically.

 ### Role in the system

-- Calls gateway endpoints to request and verify login codes.
+- Calls gateway endpoints to request and verify magic links.
 Manages access/refresh tokens.

 ### How it works

 - Magic Token: Request link `POST /rpc/request_magic_link`; app opens via HTTPS universal link and exchanges via `POST /rpc/login_with_magic_token`.
-- Tokens captured from gateway response headers and stored via `TokenManager`.
+- Tokens are returned in the login response body and may also be refreshed via gateway response headers; both are stored via `TokenManager`.

 ### Components